akinwunmi-akinrimisi/docker-k8s-training/02-kubernetes-pod/README.md

 - Recreate the pod `kubectl create -f <path to pod.yaml>`
 - Run `kubectl get pods` and observe the status
-- Check the logs of the init container: `kubectl logs my-flask-app -c init-sleepy`
+- Check the logs of the init container: `kubectl logs my-flask-app -c init-sleepy`.
+You should see `Initializing...waiting for a minute.` as expected

 As mentioned, there are other multi container patterns for pods.
 [This blog post](https://medium.com/bb-tutorials-and-thoughts/kubernetes-learn-sidecar-container-pattern-6d8c21f873d)